Emergency Medical Technician (EMT) Program

 - Access to the career center where employment-related services are available, including career counseling and resume/cover letter writing assistance

-- National University is accredited by the Western Association of Schools and Colleges (WASC), signifying that credits earned during EMT hold academic weight and are transferable if desired
+- National University is accredited by the Western Association of Schools and Colleges (WASC), signifying that credits earned during EMT hold academic weight (6 quarter units) and are transferable if desired

 - The EMT program is recognized by the National Registry of Emergency Medical Technicians (NREMT) and accepted across the nation at both state and local levels

-- EMT program uses advanced adaptive computer based testing technology to ensure students are better prepared and more confident for the National Registry exam
+- EMT program uses advanced adaptive computer-based testing technology to ensure students are better prepared and more confident for the National Registry exam.
+As well as uses an online learning platform called My Brady Lab, which aids in information retention for the course

-- Our staff instructors bring real-world experience and knowledge into the classroom
+- Most staff instructors are Paramedics and bring real-world experience and knowledge into the classroom

 - EMT curriculum exceeds the standards set forth by the NREMT, National Emergency Medical Services Education Standards (NEMSES), and Title 22 for the State of California